thegooddocsproject/request-for-comment/RFC-003-set-up-google-account.md

 ### Rotating passwords

 I propose we set up a cadence for changing our account passwords.
-Unless someone thinks it should be more frequent, I'm open to changing the password once a year.
+Unless someone thinks it should be more frequent, I'm open to changing the password once a year, or immediately after a possible password compromise.

 We could also consider changing it when certain project events occur, such as when a PSC member who had access steps down.